Sadia Saeed Raval

 Child counselling primarily involves ‘play therapy’ in addition to the commonly used talk therapy.
-It is essential to express oneself fully in psychotherapy.
 Children, owing to their still developing language and communication skills often cannot express themselves verbally.
 They can relate to symbols better, such as are found in stories, picture books, puppets and drawings.
 This also makes therapy enjoyable for children.

 Through child counselling, we focus on the following: